nihole/wikigraph/README.md

 **Example1.
 Root node and direct contradiction**

-Open YAML file in the directory YOUR_GIT_PATH/wg_examples/yaml/example1.yml ([example1 YAML](https://github.com/nihole/wg_examples/blob/main/yaml/example1.yml) in my github repository.)
+Open YAML file in the directory YOUR_GIT_PATH/wg_examples/yaml/example1.yml or [example1 YAML](https://github.com/nihole/wg_examples/blob/main/yaml/example1.yml) in my github repository.

 This YAML file represents a **direct contradiction example**.
 To create graph based on this structure run the python file: